lihaoyi/joptimize/notes.md

     - Unreachable control flow loops will never get included
   - Starts assuming every phi node is of type BOTTOM, widens on each jump
     - Circular phi chains with a single value will remain typed as that value
+  - Starts inferring that recursive method calls are PURE, unless proven wrong
+    - If proven wrong, all methods that called the recursive method need to be re-analyzed
   - Must complete analysis before performing SSA transformations
     - Optimistic analysis is incorrect, and cannot be used as a basis for SSA transformation, up until the point of completion
+    - At the very least, need transformations to be *reversible* so they can be partially/fully undone once the
   - Can precisely infer properties of recursive methods: purity, precise types, etc.
     - May require multiple passes over a single method.